Join the email list. Get 10% off merch.

 White Market: Licensed Dealers, ATF Paperwork

 Walk into any gun store in America, and there’s a good chance you’ll see at least one Glock 17 on the shelf, ready to be purchased.
-So how does one purchase a Glock 17?
+So how does one buy a Glock 17?
 Well, it starts with some paperwork.

 This ATF Form 4473 also lists the firearm’s make, model, importer, caliber, and serial number (among other things).
 The ATF Form 4473 is retained after the purchase by the gun store for a legal minimum of 20 years.
 This record is accessible to law enforcement at any time without requiring a warrant or notification to the customer.